 Multinational companies expanding into Myanmar will almost double from 22% in 2020 to 42% in 2025 as the country continues its liberalization.

 Thailand, Vietnam are Favorite Emerging Economies

-More firms plan to invest in Thailand and Vietnam over the next five and ten years.
+More firms especially plan on investing in Thailand and Vietnam over the next five to ten years.
 Investment in these countries will increase from 31% to 36% and 30% to 38% respectively.

 “Liberalizing intra-regional trade and investment is high on the agenda of some countries in Asia, but what is striking is how companies in the region accelerate economic integration,” explained Kevin Plumberg, Senior Editor at The Economist.

 Labor and overhead costs in China have surged.
 This has driven companies to relocate elsewhere in Asia.
 Vietnam and Indonesia are popular since prices are lower and talent is just as common.

 The Economist’s survey also found service sectors in Southeast Asia’s emerging economies becoming more prominent.
 Half of all respondents in professional services said that they plan on expanding into Myanmar by 2025.

 China is Still Important

 Less firms plan to invest in China over the next decade, but the nation will still continue to shape Asia’s regional economy.